Next Support Call Series:

 Here’s what one mother had to say about my ongoing Support Calls:

-I’m really excited to be offering these phone based Support Calls for parents of pre-teens.
-I love meeting weekly on the phone with a bunch of other parents at this stage of parenting.
-Together we build support, share our challenges and successes, help reduce stress levels, and learn about using the Hand in Hand Listening Tools with our children as they grow into young adults.
+I’m really excited to be offering these phone based Support Calls for parents of pre-teens and older kids.
+Meeting weekly with a bunch of other parents at this stage of parenting, together we will build support, share our challenges and successes, and help reduce stress levels.
+I’ll help you navigate the challenges of keeping connection at the centre with your older children, and help you learn about using the Hand in Hand Listening Tools with children as they grow into young adults.

 Our children are beginning a process of quite radical brain re-organisation, which along with the hormones of puberty, are responsible for major changes in behaviour and outlook.